COSC3020/divide-and-conquer-sum-DJReflexive/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+# Runtime Analysis Answer:

+The time complexity of my divideAndConquerSum() is $\Theta(log(n))$.
+At the beginning of my algorithm, I check to see if the length of the array is 0 or 1.
+If the array is either of these lengths, then the execution time will be constant in the best case scenario.
+However, in the scenerio where the length is greater than 1, the complexity remains consistent.
+The algorithm will always divide the array up into thirds, no matter what the content of the array is, and recursively call itself until the sub-arrays reach the criteria for the base cases.

+# Sources

+- www.w3schools.com: for the quick documentation of the .slice() function

+# Plagiarism Acknowledgement
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.